 In sober ecological terms, recognizing that the harmony of genetically co-evolved body forms is a prerequisite for stable ecosystems, we can’t claim that our harvesting and displacement of wild systems is ultimately “sustainable”, and that technology makes us the King of Opportunists.
 If augmenting our bodies makes us anything ‘ecological’ at all, it makes us Adaptive Extremophiles.

 So let us choose the other future while there is still enough wild Nature left to teach our children how to create beautiful human worlds.
 This Extremophile Choice works toward a future based as far as possible on non-invasive “containable” human systems within a rewilding world.
 Many will say this vision is unrealistic, given the momentum of current population and economic trends.
 How do we get there from here?
-But if knowing who we are is the most powerful motivating force in our cultural pantheon, then real, and perhaps surprising, changes must come from knowing what our technology “is for”.
+But if knowing who we are is the most powerful motivating force in our cultural pantheon, then real, and perhaps surprising, changes must come from thinking about this; from learning what our technology “is for”.
 If a non-sentimental understanding of What it Means to be Human in the Natural World can be achieved — based on the most recent and non-controversial lessons learned from human anthropology and non-human population evo-ecology — then both human nature and wild Nature will undoubtedly unfold as they should.